How did money from slavery help develop Greater Manchester?

 Legacies: Commemorating the bicentenary of British abolition

-- Trade and Empire: Remembering Slavery at The Whitworth Art Gallery
+- Manchester Attitude: Remembering Slavery at Manchester Art Gallery

 2007 was the bicentenary of the British abolition of the transatlantic slave trade.
 Although 1807 did not end slavery, it provided a focus for activities and events, especially across cultural institutions, to commemorate the bicentenary of British abolition.